nattadasu/FileBot/README.md

 mountpoint was hard-coded (`/run/media/<username>/<drive_name>`) rather usual `/mnt/<drive_name>` that still being used by some distros.
 You can change default behavior on `filepath_posix.groovy`

+## Editing

+If you want to edit the scripts, keep in mind that the scripts are written in favor of my personal preference, and might be not suitable for you.

+However, the most important files were:

+* Anything that starts with `_posix` or `_windows` are the main scripts, defines how the file will be stored.
+By default it's on `{default_drive}/{media_type}` (e.g. `D:\Videos`, or `/mnt/drive/Music`, where `Videos` and `Music` are media types). `{default_drive}` behavior will be explained below.
+* `filepath_posix.groovy` and `filepath_windows.groovy` are the scripts that
+  handles <u>(default) drive logic</u>.
+By default, it tries to find the drive that have most free space, and if it's not found, it will use the default drive.
+You can override by changing `override` variable on the script.
+* `common_` are shared scripts that does not have OS-specific behavior (drive logic, etc.), and only contains common logic to handle <u>file name</u>.

+You can refer to `compiled/` directory to check logics that FileBot will use.

 ## Usage